CoreWCF/samples/CONTRIBUTING.md

 ## Platform

-Core WCF is built targeting .NET Standard 2.0
+Core WCF is built targeting .NET Standard 2.0.
+Unless the sample is dependent on features not present, the samples should work on .NET Standard.
+Where possible samples should not take OS/hardware dependencies and so work on Linux and Windows on x86, x64 and Arm64.

 ## Building

 Run `dotnet build` from the command line.
 This builds all the samples.
+The build scripts should be recursive and find all project files.

 ## Contributing code and content